otrw/technical-notes/config-examples/docker/docker-compose-example.md

+# Docker compose example

-A `docker-compose.yml` example with several images.
-This was taken directly from the Minecraft project used for learning.
+A `docker-compose.yml` example with several images, using the Minecraft project as an example.

 ```yml
  services: